What Should I Do When a Settlement is Taking Too Long?

 How Long Should a Personal Injury Case Take?

 There is no concrete timeline for settling a personal injury case.
 It usually takes a few months, but it can be anywhere from several weeks to years.
-The main hurdles are often the size of the settlement and the complexity of the case.
-A wrongful death lawsuit may take even longer to settle because the consequences for both the plaintiff and the defendant can be so serious.
+The main hurdles are often the size of the car accident settlement and the complexity of the case.
+A wrongful death lawsuit may take even longer to settle than, for example, an undue stress lawsuit, because the consequences for the plaintiff and the defendant can be so serious.
 These types of cases are usually expected to take months or even years.

-It’s completely understandable when frustration arises, not least when lack of finances makes the matter urgent.
+It’s completely understandable when frustration arises, not least when continuing medical bills and a general lack of finances makes the matter urgent.
 However, in most car accident cases, it takes time to reach a fair settlement because your attorney is trying to get you the maximum compensation.

 Factors That Can Delay a Settlement